 Each year, every limited company must file a confirmation statement with Companies House.
 Depending on circumstances, you may also need to make other event-based filings, for example if a new director is appointed or further shares are issued.

 All limited companies are required to maintain up to date statutory records.
-Inform Direct is the perfect tool to keep your limited company's records up to date.
+Inform Direct is the perfect tool to keep them up to date by automated filing with Companies House.